Micro-CT bone bisphosphonates bone drug delivery osteoporosis osteoarthritis

 His academic research program involves advanced drug delivery strategies, to effect the targeting and controlled release of drugs and peptide biologics with bone tissues, for orthopaedic, orthodontic (dental) and biomaterials applications.
 To achieve that end, he further operates and manages the Pharmacy Micro-Computed Tomography imaging lab to quantitatively assess the mineralized tissues of small laboratory animals, non-invasively and at very high resolution after drug intervention.
 Due to his expertise with non-invasive imaging modalities and industrial biomaterials experience, he also serves as an Adjunct Associate Professor with the Department of Biomedical Engineering, and as an Adjunct Associate Professor with the Department of Orthodontics, Faculty of Medicine and Dentistry.

-He is the author of over 60 peer-reviewed manuscripts and over 70 research abstracts, and serves as a member of the Editorial Board with the Journal of Anatomy, Drug Delivery Translational Research (DDTR) and the Journal of Pharmacy and Pharmacology.
+He is the author of over 60 peer-reviewed manuscripts and over 70 research abstracts, and serves as a member of the Editorial Board with the Journal of Anatomy, and Drug Delivery Translational Research (DDTR).
 He was the recipient of a 2008 Young Investigator Award with the International Society for Clinical Densitometry (ISCD), and the 2013 Teaching Excellence Award with the Faculty of Pharmacy & Pharmaceutical Sciences at the University of Alberta.
 He has served with the Controlled Release Society as the Canadian Chapter President (2011-13), the 2014 Nominating Committee, the International Committee (2014-15), and was recently elected to the CRS Board of Scientific Advisors for a 3 year term (2015-2018).
 He currently serves as the Assistant Dean (International) with the Faculty of Pharmacy & Pharmaceutical Sciences.

 Dr. Doschak’s bone drug delivery research has been funded federally by the Canadian Institutes for Health Research (CIHR), the Canada Foundation for Innovation (CFI), Mitacs Canada, the Canadian Arthritis Society (TAS), the Sylvia Fedoruk Canadian Centre for Nuclear Innovation (CCNI), and provincially by Alberta Innovates – Health Solutions (AIHS), Alberta Innovates – Technology Futures (AITF), and recently by a philanthropic donation from the Pure North S'Energy Foundation (PNSEF) to document and optimize the beneficial effects of Vitamin D upon bone health.